How To Teach Guitar Students To Practice

 by Tom Hess

-As a guitar teacher, have you ever had some (or perhaps “many”) students who never seem to progress in guitar lessons with you no matter what you try to do to teach them?
+As a guitar teacher, have you ever had some (or perhaps “many”) guitar students who never seem to progress in guitar lessons with you no matter what you try to do to teach them?
 If you are honest with yourself, you can probably think of many such examples, and you wouldn’t be the only guitar teacher who ever had this problem.

-No matter how well you teach other things in your guitar lessons, until and unless your students know how to practice guitar correctly, most of them will be unable to achieve serious improvement in their playing even after months and years of taking guitar lessons with you.
+No matter how well you teach other things in your guitar lessons, until and unless your guitar students know how to practice guitar correctly, most of them will be unable to achieve serious improvement in their playing even after months and years of taking guitar lessons with you.
 This is why it is your ‘moral obligation’ to make sure you know how to effectively teach guitar students to practice.

 Top 3 Reasons Why Most Guitar Students Have No Idea How To Practice

-Reason 2: Guitar teachers who do try to teach their students how to practice guitar make the mistake of quickly 'telling them what to do', taking for granted that their guitar students will remember what was said and actually DO practice as instructed.
+Reason 2: Guitar teachers who do try to teach guitar students to practice make the mistake of quickly 'telling them what to do', taking for granted that their guitar students will remember what was said and actually DO practice as instructed.
 Here is an example: when teaching sweep picking, a common mistake guitar students make is allowing notes to ring together when playing arpeggios.
-A common (well-intentioned) guitar teacher will tell his students to “be careful to avoid the notes ringing together while practicing these arpeggios at home”, and might even go as far as to show the student (once or twice) how to do it correctly.
-However, if that is the extent of how you teach your guitar students to practice, you will likely find the following problems in your student’s playing when they return next week for their next guitar lesson:
+A common (well-intentioned) guitar teacher will tell his guitar students to “be careful to avoid the notes ringing together while practicing these arpeggios at home”, and might even go as far as to show the student (once or twice) how to do it correctly.
+However, if that is the extent of how you teach guitar students to practice, you will likely find the following problems in your student’s playing when they return next week for their next guitar lesson:

 1. Most of your students will have forgotten that you even mentioned the issue of “notes ringing together when playing arpeggios” to them (this happens A LOT more often than you think).